aliphys/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 This section shows how to configure the various access controls needed for the resources you created in the previous sections.

 We recommend using [Microsoft Entra ID](/entra/fundamentals/whatis) instead of using API keys.
 In order to use this authentication, you need to set the right access controls and assign the right roles for your services.

+> [!NOTE]
+> This tutorial is compatible with any access control option you choose.

 ### Configure access for Azure AI Services